 The maximum length of the bond will depend on the bond type.

-‘Section 10’ good behaviour bonds can last for up to 2 years.
-They don’t come with a criminal conviction and a fine cannot accompany a section 10 dismissal or conditional release order good behaviour bond.
+Good behaviour bonds can last for up to 2 years.
+They don’t come with a criminal conviction and a fine cannot accompany both a section 10 dismissal or conditional release order good behaviour bond.

 ‘Section 9’ good behaviour bonds come with a criminal conviction and can last up to 5 years.
 A fine can be given in addition to a section 9 good behaviour bond.